Welcome to today's edition of the Rush 24-7 podcast.

 We're going to get everybody a nice education.

-When in reality, our mission over there is to kill a bad guys.
+We're going to do all this stuff now in Afghanistan when in reality, our mission over there is to kill the bad guys.

 The mission is to kill bad guys and any terrorists who are planning on attacking our country and to punish any and all people who might give them safe haven.

-The U.S. Army is not acorn, but it sounds like he's going to dispatch the U.S. Army as acorn.
+The U.S. Army is not ACORN, but it sounds like he's going to dispatch the U.S. Army as Acorn.

-A bunch of agitating community organisms.
+A bunch of agitating community organizations.

 Try that here first.

-Before you start dropping all this money into Afghanistan.
+Focus on California before you start dropping all this money into Afghanistan.

-At any rate, now Obama's on the phone to the Spanish Prime Minister.
+At any rate, now Obama's on the phone to the Spanish prime minister.

 They got massive debt problems.